Software-Improvement-Group/sigrid-mendix-studio-pro/README.md

 ## Prerequisites

-- Mendix Studio Pro 11.7.0 or higher
+- Mendix Studio Pro 11.7.0 or higher (theoretically, it may also work with version 11.4.0, but this hasn’t been tested yet)
 - Node.js 22.x or higher
-- You have a Sigrid account
+- You have a Sigrid/QSM account
 - You have a [Sigrid API token](https://docs.sigrid-says.com/organization-integration/authentication-tokens.html)

 ## Installation